 Snowtagging is a lot of fun and it’s a terrific way to get a group to work together.
 You do have to keep your balance and not step off the “artwork” or you’ll ruin it.
 Afterwards admire your handiwork from a height of land.
 Our mistake was not starting further out on the lake so the finished product was a bit hard to see.

-Cross-country skiing in La Mauricie is excellent with 80 km of trails to choose from.
+Cross-country skiing in La Mauricie National Park is excellent with 80 km of trails to choose from.
 All are groomed for both skate and classic skiing.
 Ski on rolling terrain through open woods and alongside lakes and streams.
 Look for heated shelters approximately every five kilometres.

 Go fat tire biking in the park

-La Mauricie is a good place to try out fat tire biking – especially with deep snow so if you fall off, your landing will be soft.
+La Mauricie National Park is a good place to try out fat tire biking – especially with deep snow so if you fall off, your landing will be soft.
 Cue Guy in the second photo.

 My buddy Jen and I got ahead of the two guys we were biking with but could hear howls of laughter in the background – from Guy’s falls in the snow.

 Riding single track up and down hills and around trees is a lot of fun but for newbies it can be tough going and getting up repeatedly from soft crashes, exhausting.
-I speak from experience, especially after attempting a bike race across Lac St. Jean last winter.
+I speak from experience, especially after attempting a bike race across Lac St. Jean one winter.

 Give yourself an hour to try some of the trails out of the Rivière à la Pêche Service Centre.
 Don’t overdress for this sport or you’ll be sweating in no time.
 You can rent bikes here as well.

-The oTENTik experience in La Mauricie
+Enjoy the winter oTENTik experience in La Mauricie National Park

 In winter you can rent one of thirteen oTENTiks in the Rivière à la Pêche Campground.
 All offer loads of privacy, an outdoor area for warmer weather that includes a firepit of sorts, Adirondack chairs and a barbecue.